vakker/CILP/README.md

 that is used for the bottom clause propositionalization in the training pipeline.

 It also includes an implementation of TREPAN [2] originally developed by ?
-(TBC) for rule extraction form the trained neural network.
+(TBC) for rule extraction from the trained neural network.

 The included datasets are: